LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

    Which scoring algorithm would you like to use?

-   0 - Scrabble: The traditional scoring algorithm.
+   1 - Scrabble: The traditional scoring algorithm.
-   1 - Simple Score: Each letter is worth 1 point.
+   2 - Simple Score: Each letter is worth 1 point.
-   2 - Bonus Vowels: Vowels are worth 3 pts, and consonants are 1 pt.
+   3 - Bonus Vowels: Vowels are worth 3 pts, and consonants are 1 pt.

-   Enter 0, 1, or 2: 0
+   Enter 1, 2, or 3:

-   Using algorithm: Scrabble

-   Enter a word to be scored, or 'Stop' to quit:  LaunchCode Score for 'LaunchCode': 18
+   Enter a word to be scored, or "Stop" to quit:  LaunchCode Your score for "LaunchCode": 18

-   Enter a word to be scored, or 'Stop' to quit:  Rocket Score for 'Rocket': 12
+   Enter a word to be scored, or "Stop" to quit:  Rocket Your score for "Rocket": 12

-   Enter a word to be scored, or 'Stop' to quit: stop
+   Enter a word to be scored, or "Stop" to quit: stop

 Bonus Missions
 ---------------

 #.
 Currently, the prompts accept ANY input values.
 The user could enter
-   something *other* than 0, 1, or 2 when selecting the scoring algorithm, and they could enter numbers or symbols when asked for a word.
+   something *other* than 1, 2, or 3 when selecting the scoring algorithm, and they could enter numbers or symbols when asked for a word.
 Modify your code to reject invalid inputs and then re-prompt the user for the correct information.